The best SAD lamps of 2021

 - Sitting time: The lamps fell into three categories for this test.
 There were those that required a minimum of 15 minutes, those that required a minimum of 20 and those that required at least 30.
 The lower the required use time, the higher the score.

+- Light quality: Does the light filter out UV light?
+Does it generate 10K lux of light?
+Does the light glare?
+Almost every lamp got the full points for this.
+Points were deducted for glare and lack of mention of UV filter.

-- Settings: All lamps turn on and off, but any setting beyond that scored additional points.
+- Number of settings: All lamps turn on and off, but any setting beyond that scored additional points.
 This includes swivels, timers, brightness settings, color temperature settings and beyond.
 More settings meant more points.

 - Difference in settings: While testing, we were careful to note whether the settings felt noticeably different — whether compared to each lamp’s own settings or the settings of the competition.
 The more noticeable, practical and intuitive the settings, the higher the score.